etheralpha/project-sunshine/README.md

 ### History

 The roots of Project Sunshine are based in the willingness of the Ethereum Community's desire to examine existing practice and harden the network through data-driven action.
 The first realizations regarding the need for decisive action around decentralization came in 2021 when the Prysm beacon chain implementation controlled 70%+ of the validators in a chain architecture that was designed to be multi-client.
-[Superphiz pushed the community to work toward greater decentrlalization](https://twitter.com/superphiz/status/1437846604707401733) and [hanni_abu](https://twitter.com/hanni_abu) responded by developing [clientdiversity.org](https://clientdiversity.org).
+[Superphiz pushed the community to work toward greater decentralization](https://twitter.com/superphiz/status/1437846604707401733) and [hanni_abu](https://twitter.com/hanni_abu) responded by developing [clientdiversity.org](https://clientdiversity.org).
 A few months later, realizing the need to zoom out from client diversity and focus on ecosystem decentralization, superphiz imagined [project sunshine](https://twitter.com/superphiz/status/1508568072118063109) and Hanni responded to the call by assembling a team in the Ether Alpha Discord and beginning work.

 ### Future

-Project Sunshine seeks to be a community driven decentralization dashboard to support continual hardening of the the Ethereum network.
+Project Sunshine seeks to be a community driven decentralization dashboard to support continual hardening of the Ethereum network.
 We actively seek to include third party data sources and contributors to site development.
 Project Sunshine is teaming up with [GitPOAP](https://gitpoap.io) to recognize and reward contributors who make this dashboard possible.

 ### Contributing